AlexTISYoung/snipar/docs/guide.rst

     between siblings, and observed parental genotypes

 The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform GWAS using the missing parental genotypes.
 See the tutorial for an example of use.
+For imputation from siblings, the script takes advantage of inferred IBD segments to infer which parental alleles have been observed in the siblings.
+The script takes IBD segments in the KING (https://people.virginia.edu/~wc9c/KING/manual.html) format as input.

 All of the above scripts require either provision of a pedigree file or the script will construct a pedigree for you if you provide it with the KING relatedness inference (output using the --related --degree 1 options) and age & sex information.
 Providing